 The Real Mechanics of Gelation Interference

-Gelation, whether with gelatin or pectin, relies on the formation of a stable three-dimensional network.
-In a simple sugar-water-gelling agent system, this network forms uniformly.
-When you introduce high fruit juice content, you're adding multiple competing factors.
-The fiber particles-both soluble and insoluble-physically get in the way of the gelling chains.
-They act as obstacles that prevent the gelling molecules from linking together properly, disrupting the continuous web needed for a firm, cohesive set.
-This is a purely physical interference, not a chemical one.
+Gelation — whether with gelatin or pectin — relies on a stable three-dimensional network.
+In a simple sugar-water-gelling agent system, that network forms uniformly.
+Add high fruit juice content, and you introduce competing factors.
+Fiber particles — soluble and insoluble — physically block the gelling chains from linking together, breaking the continuous web that gives a firm set.
+This is purely physical, not chemical.

 Why Acidity Is Often Overblamed